Mayslake Peabody Estate: Later ownership and additions

 After Francis Peabody's death, his family did not wish to reside at the estate, and on March 28, 1924, the estate was sold to the Franciscan Order for a total of $450,000.
 Beginning in 1925, the Franciscans used Mayslake Hall as a retreat house.
 After Peabody's death, the Portiuncula Chapel, a replica of the Chapel of St. Francis of Assisi in Assisi, Italy, was added to the property in memory of him.
 Completed in 1926, the chapel was one of the first replicas of the original chapel in the United States.
 The Portiuncula Chapel at the Franciscan Monastery of the Holy Land in America in Washington, D.C. was also built around the same time.
 Originally, the chapel was located at the site of Peabody's death.
 It was moved to its present location near the mansion in 1973.
 Behind the chapel, a semi-circular memorial wall surrounding a flower and herb garden, was constructed by the Franciscan Order of Friars Minor.

 In 1927, the St. Joseph Seminary was added to the complex, but was later demolished.
 In 1951, an additional wing was added to the country house (now known as the retreat wing).
 St. Paschal's Friary was built on the estate between 1952 and 1964.
 The Friary was demolished in 2011.
 During the 1930s and 1970s, the Franciscans sold large portions of the estate.

 In 1991, the Franciscans announced the pending sale of the remaining 87 acre to a developer who planned to raze remaining buildings and build 130 luxury homes.
 Conservationists, historic preservationists and DuPage County citizens formed a group to save the historic property.
 With the assistance of the group's efforts, DuPage County voters approved a $17.5 million referendum providing the Forest Preserve District with funds to purchase Mayslake in 1992.
 The area is now part of the Forest Preserve District of DuPage County.
 Mayslake Hall hosts cultural and educational programs throughout the year, including lectures, art classes, and concerts.
-Restoration-In-Progress tours of the hall take place on Saturdays and Wednesdays.
-The estate is also home to First Folio Theatre.
+Paid, guided tours of the hall take place on weekdays from 12:30pm and on Saturdays at 11:30am.
+The estate used to be home to First Folio Theatre.
+First Folio Theatre ceased operations in early 2023.

-The Mayslake Peabody Estate has been used as a film location for several television and movie projects.
-It was used as the main location for the independent feature film, "Eye of the Sandman," produced by a Chicago-based non-profit organization, Split Pillow in November 2007.